Hands up if you’ve ever bought something new from a fast-fashion retailer, only to have it fall apart after one wear? Because, same.

 Let’s take a look at a few other reasons why you may want to prioritise high-quality clothing.

-- It’s More Ethical: The sad reality is that many fast fashion brands are so cheap because their manufacturers are paid very little.
-This includes the people making your clothing who are often overseas and working in poor conditions.
+- It’s More Ethical: The sad reality is that many fast fashion brands are so cheap because their manufacturers and staff are paid very little in poor working conditions.

 - It’s More Sustainable: Fast fashion is harmful for the environment, producing over $500 billion of waste every year.
 By buying less — and buying the best quality fabric for clothes that you can afford — you’re actually benefitting the environment and world around you.